movestore/FilterData_byTime/README.md

 ### Artefacts
 none

-### Parameters
+### Settings
-`startTime`: a timestamp with year, month, day, hour, minute and second has to be selected interactively.
+**Start Time (`startTime`):** a timestamp with year, month, day, hour, minute and second has to be selected interactively.
 Example: “2020-11-09 12:00:00”.

-`endTime`: another timestamp with year, month, day, hour, minute and second has to be selected interactively.
+**End Time (`endTime`):** another timestamp with year, month, day, hour, minute and second has to be selected interactively.
 Take care that this has to lie after the start timestamp.
 Example: "2020-11-12 23:22:00"

 ### Null or error handling:
-**Parameter `startTime`:** if no start timestamp is defined then the first timestamp of the data is used
+**Setting `startTime`:** if no start timestamp is defined then the first timestamp of the data is used

-**Parameter `endTime`:** if no end timestamp is defined then the last timestamp of the data is used
+**Setting `endTime`:** if no end timestamp is defined then the last timestamp of the data is used

 :warning: If the start time is defined to be after the end time, a warning is given.
 The algorithm switches the parameters and filters the data in the sensible time frame.